AkihisaYamada/nlt/README.md

 ```
 > definition c = body.
 ```
 is available.
-Internally, it corresponds to
+Internally, it corresponds to more general `obtain` command:
 ```
 obtain c where c_def: c = body;
-  - for thesis if assm:
+  - for thesis if assm: ∀c. c = body ⟹ thesis then thesis;
+    by assm[of body].
+  .
 ```
+It is sometimes better to use `obtain` and specify only essential properties, since other theories can *replace* the constant by a term that satisfies the properies.